What's your name?

 How Marketers Think About Conversion Copywriting

-It isn’t nice to generalize but based on the conversion copywriting we see on eCommerce sites it’s pretty clear that most marketers think just giving a quick product explanation by listing features and benefits is where the job ends (click image to see full size view):
+It isn’t nice to generalize, but based on the conversion copywriting we see on eCommerce sites it’s clear that most marketers rely on quick product explanations.
+Let’s see a practical example.

 How To Think about Conversion Copywriting